 - Can work with people with varying cognitive/functioning levels

 - Does not require artistic skills.
-The focus is on what comes up through the art making process, not the end product.
+The focus is on what comes up through the art making process, not the end result

 Communication through art is more accessible than words

-- Art can be used to communicate unconscious parts of our experience which are not accessible in our conscious stream of thinking, which is expressed through our verbal communication.
+- Can be used to communicate unconscious parts of our experience which are not accessible in our conscious stream of thinking, which is expressed through our verbal communication

-- Does not require words so may be easier to expression difficult emotions/memories
+- Does not require words so may be easier to express difficult emotions/memories

 - Some people are not able to communicate verbally (young children, Alzheimer's disease, developmental delays, etc.)